Visual Artist & Musician

 arniedcl

 Arnold's mother Terri was very supportive of his art.
 She paid a neighborhood artist to privately instruct him in the use of charcoal and was later instrumental in his acquiring a 4 year scholarship to the Maryland Institute, College of Art.
-To cover the cost of books and art supplies, Terri got him a job playing bongos at a downtown cocktail lounge that eventually led to a drumming gig at the Gayety Burlesque Theater.
+To cover the cost of books and art supplies, Terri got him a job playing bongos at a downtown cocktail lounge that eventually led to a drumming gig at the Gayety Burlesque Theater on Baltimore street.

 Arnold's art flourished in artschool and he avidly learned the basics of drawing, painting and graphic arts.
+The class he took in art chemistry has proven to be invaluable over the years.
 Experimenting with styles and techniques he observed during his studies of Art History, Arnold was also deeply effected by the fiery colors and masterly brushstrokes of the Spanish bullfight painters of the 50's.

 Arnold David Clapman